waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Hypothesis
 *   **H23 (Disproven):** Lance was not waiting in the mart or on B2F. **Result:** No sign of Lance in the explored areas of the hideout.
-*   **H24 (Active):** After obtaining the two passwords on B3F, I must speak to Lance again on that same floor to trigger the next event (e.g., him opening the door on B2F).
+*   **H24 (Disproven):** Speaking to Lance on B3F is impossible, as the western section where he would be is inaccessible from the eastern ladder.
+The pathfinder confirms there is no route.